ghele/QuizGame/README.md

 # QuizGame

-The project is a application implemented that verifies the technical knowledge of a user related to two high-level programmin langugaes (Java and C#) and two scripting languages (Python and Go).
+The project is a application implemented that verifies the technical knowledge of a user related to two high-level programming languages (Java and C#) and two scripting languages (Python and Go).
+Each programming language has asociated a test, each of them containing ten multiple-choice questions.
 At the end of the challenge the user is able to check the number of good and wrong answers.
 The application is implemented entirely using front end languages: JavaScript (jQuery), CSS and HTML.
 The user relate data is stored in an online database, called Firebase.

 ### Installation